 WTF Learning

-Machine learning has so many words, so many ideas, it’s becoming increasing diffiucult to know what is going on.
+Machine learning has so many words and ideas that it’s becoming increasingly difficult to know what is happening.
 I have tried to capture some coherence here to aid discussions.

 Some background terms